-- There must be compliance with the provisions of the Insurance Act, 1938 and necessary license must be obtained from IRDA.
+- There must be compliance with the provisions of the Insurance Act, of 1938 and necessary licenses must be obtained from IRDA.

-- An Indian insurance company must ensure that ownership and control remains in the hands of resident Indian entities.
+- An Indian insurance company must ensure that ownership and control remain in the hands of resident Indian entities.